@ Dr Sarah J. Buckley 2020 www.sarahbuckley.com

 When prolactin is combined with oxytocin, as it is soon after birth and during breastfeeding, it encourages a relaxed and selfless devotion to the baby that contributes to a mother’s satisfaction and her baby’s physical and emotional health.

-Beta endorphin (pronounced beet-a en-door-fin) is one of the endorphin hormones which are released by the brain in times of stress or pain, and is a natural equivalent to painkilling drugs like pethidine.
+Beta endorphin (pronounced beet-a en-door-fin) is one of the endorphins that are released by the brain in times of stress or pain, and is a natural equivalent to painkilling drugs like pethidine.

 During labour, beta-endorphin helps to relieve pain, and contributes to the “on another planet” feeling that women experience when they labour without drugs.
 Levels of beta-endorphin are reduced when drugs are used for pain relief.